adamk72/adk_docusaurus/docs/js/vue-lessons/getting-started.md

 ---
-title: What This is About
+title: A Background in Vue
 slug: /vue-lessons
 ---